kophy/notes/docs/dynamo/dynamo.md

 ## Background

 - The Amazon platform is built on top of tens of thousands of server and network components, where there are always a small but significant number of components failing at any given time.
-- Some applications like shopping cart need always-available storage technologies.
+- Some applications like shopping cart need always-available storage technologies for customer experience.

 ## Introduction